There’s no cure for spinal muscular atrophy (SMA). But there are treatments.

 Here’s what you need to know.

-Both of these medicines are types of gene therapy.
+These medicines are types of gene therapy.
 That means they target the genes that play a role in SMA.
 (Genes are like blueprints in your body that tell your cells how to work.)
 SMA is almost always caused by a mutation to either the SMN1 or SMN2 gene.
 These tell your body to make proteins that help control muscle movement.
 When one of these genes is mutated, your muscles don’t grow and work the way they should.

 Zolgensma is for children younger than 2 years old.
 It’s also a one-time medication.
 But this one is given by an IV into a vein.

 The medicine puts a virus into your body that includes a replacement gene.
 The virus gives your cells new DNA to replace the missing or mutated gene.
 That helps your motor neurons work better.
 It also eases symptoms and may help you live longer.
+Decreased platelet counts could occur following infusion with Zologensma.
+Call your doctor immediately if your child has unexpected bleeding or bruising.

 Your doctor might also recommend: